Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 Arkansas regulates memory care through dementia-specific staff training and an Alzheimer's Special Care Unit disclosure statement, not a separate memory-care license.

-If you're pricing assisted living in Connecticut for a parent, plan around roughly $8,955 a month, a figure that sits among the highest in the nation.
+If you're pricing assisted living in Connecticut for a parent, plan around roughly $9,118 a month in 2026, a figure that sits among the highest in the nation.

 "Home care" and "home health" sound like the same service in Connecticut, but the state regulates them through two different agencies, and that split decides who pays.